leemason/polycast/README.md

 var poly = new Polycast({...});
 ```

-The package is still in early development (but is stable) so no versions in bower or npm are available yet, just master.
+The package is still in early development (but is stable) so expect new methods and features soon.

 ## FAQ